failaxite/ml5js_Project/README.md

 ```

 ```
-Open the index.html file int your browser
+Open the index.html file in your browser
 ```

 ## Content of the project